 Class 2 offences include:

-- loitering near, for example, a school or playground (if previously convicted of a registrable offence)
+- loitering near, for example, a school or playground (if previously convicted of a registrable offence);

-- certain offences regarding child pornography
+- certain offences regarding child pornography;

-- sexual acts involving a minor
+- sexual acts involving a minor;

-- burglary where the offender entered the premises intending to commit a sexual or indecent assault on a child
+- burglary where the offender entered the premises intending to commit a sexual or indecent assault on a child;

-- causing, encouraging or allowing a child to take part in prostitution
+- causing, encouraging or allowing a child to take part in prostitution;

-- using electronic communication or a carriage service to procure or groom a child under 16 years
+- using electronic communication or a carriage service to procure or groom a child under 16 years;

-- indecently recording a person under 16
+- indecently recording a person under 16;

-- indecent assault of a child
+- indecent assault of a child;

-- sexual servitude involving a child
+- sexual servitude involving a child; and

 - deceptively recruiting for commercial sexual services.